Abst-Anand/All-First-Year-Projects/README.md

 ##Abstract

---SignUp (user and owner) using  Email OTP verification.
+      -SignUp (user and owner) using  Email OTP verification.
---Login using Database.
+      -Login using Database.
---Google Maps API for owner to input the exact location of his/her parking lots and for user to find parking lots near him/her.
+      -Google Maps API for owner to input the exact location of his/her parking lots and for user to find parking lots near him/her.
---Edit/ Delete accounts.
+      -Edit/ Delete accounts.
---Forget Password option included.
+      -Forget Password option included.
---Ticketing System iff parking lot is booked.
+      -Ticketing System iff parking lot is booked.

 **Tech Stack**: